h2non/js-traverse/readme.markdown

 ## .get(path)

-Get the element at the array `path`.
+Get the element at the array or string `path`.

 ## .set(path, value)

-Set the element at the array `path` to `value`.
+Set the element at the array or string `path` to `value`.

 ## .has(path)

-Return whether the element at the array `path` exists.
+Return whether the element at the array or string `path` exists.

+## .pathSeparator = `.`

+Path separator for string expressions.

 # context